 Access to NGOs and Lawyers

-Lawyers are only allowed to visit named clients, yet are not allowed access to newly-arrived groups or to lists of names in order to identify clients.
-This means that, in practice, for applicants to have access to legal information and services, NGOs must call regularly each block of the detention centres and request personal information of groups of people over the phone.
-Police numbers, exact names, detention grounds, and countries of origins have to be continuously registered and updated in order for the lawyers to specify which individual applicants they would like to visit as clients.
-With this information, generally quite randomised and superficial, NGO lawyers are required to submit a visit request to the Detention Services in order to reserve a slot in the centre board room.
-NGOs are usually allocated up to four hours, during which the lawyers (accompanied by an interpreter, as needed) are able to talk to between six to eight persons.
-There are weeks when NGOs visit a detention centre twice, whilst there are times when weeks pass without any slot being allocated.
+Before and also after the new visitors policy, lawyers are only allowed to visit named clients.
+They are not able to access newly-arrived groups of persons or lists of names they could use to identify clients.
+This means that, in practice, for applicants to have access to legal information and services, NGOs must call regularly each block of the detention centres and request personal information of groups of people over the phone, also since personal phones are confiscated upon entering the detention centre, police numbers, exact names, detention grounds, and countries of origins have to be continuously registered and updated for the lawyers to be able to specify which individual applicants they would like to visit as clients.

-This lack of access is particularly problematic due to the fact that deadlines stipulated in Maltese legislation for the filing of appeals against Detention Orders (3 days), Removal Orders (3 days), age assessment decisions (3 days), and negative asylum decisions (15 days) are extremely stringent and template application forms are not provided in detention.
+This lack of access is particularly problematic due to the fact that deadlines stipulated in Maltese legislation for the filing of appeals against Detention Orders (3 days), Removal Orders (3 days), age assessment decisions (3 days), and negative asylum decisions (15 days) are extremely stringent and template application forms are not regularly provided in detention.
 The actual deadlines amount more or less to the actual time needed to get the approval for a visit the following week.

-This policy of heavily restricted access results in the absence of provision of basic information on the asylum procedure, identification of vulnerable persons including persons requiring specialised legal advice/inforamtion relating to theri asylum claims such as LGBTIQ+ applicants and victims of sexual or other forms of violence, information on the available legal support for detainees, or the possibility to appeal decisions within the legal deadlines.
-Applicants can therefore go through their entire asylum procedure without ever being given any legal advice or information.
 Most detainees are channelled through the accelerated procedure and are issued with the IPAT review, a removal order and return decision along with their rejection.
 As stated above, they cannot appeal their first instance decision and they usually would miss the short deadline (3 days) to appeal the removal order, which necessarily needs the intervention of an NGO lawyer or a private lawyer.
 This lack of procedural safeguards coupled with the lack of communication from Immigration Police regarding removal arrangements means that individuals are at an increased risk of refoulement.

 [1] Regulation 6A Reception Regulations.